4teamwork/ftw.builder/README.rst

 ~~~~~~~~~~~~~~~~~~~~~

 The idea is that you create your own builders for your application.
-This might be builers creating a single Plone object (Archetypes or Dexterity)
+This might be builders creating a single Plone object (Archetypes or Dexterity)
 or builders creating a set of objects using other builders.

 Creating python builders